andrew/ultimate-awesome/README.md

 - [Awesome-MXNet](https://github.com/chinakook/Awesome-MXNet) - A curated list of MXNet examples, tutorials and blogs.
 - [awesome-sanic](https://github.com/mekicha/awesome-sanic) - A curated list of awesome Sanic resources and extensions.
 - [awesome-agents](https://github.com/kyrolabs/awesome-agents) - 🤖 Awesome list of AI Agents.
-- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
 - [awesome-generative-ai-data-scientist](https://github.com/business-science/awesome-generative-ai-data-scientist) - A curated list of 100+ resources for building and deploying generative AI specifically focusing on helping you become a Generative AI Data Scientist with LLMs.
 - [Awesome-AI-Agents](https://github.com/Jenqyang/Awesome-AI-Agents) - A collection of autonomous agents 🤖️ powered by LLM.
 - [awesome-mcp-list](https://github.com/MobinX/awesome-mcp-list) - A concise list for mcp servers.